TrueConf/TrueConf-One-Click-Web-Conference/README.md

 npm start
 ```

-Then open `https://localhost:<PORT>` in your browser and enter your username.
-The
+>[!TIP]
-web application will generate the conference payload (including access rights,
+> If TrueConf Server uses a self-signed TLS certificate, the browser may block the page from loading (including inside an iframe) until the certificate is marked as trusted.
-invitations, and other data) and send it to the backend.
-The backend will
+>
-perform the following steps:
+> Open TrueConf Server directly in the browser, for example https://10.110.2.240, confirm the security warning, and add an exception (or install the certificate as trusted).
+After that, the guest page and HTTPS embedding will work correctly.

-1. Requests an OAuth access token from your TrueConf server.
+Then open the address shown in the terminal after the project starts.
+By default, it is `http://localhost:3000`.
+In the window that opens, enter the patient’s name.

-1. Creates and launches a conference, assigning ownership to the user whose
+The web application will generate the conference payload (including access rights, invitations, and other data) and send it to the backend.
+The backend will perform the following steps:

-TrueConf ID was specified.
+1. Request an OAuth access token from your TrueConf Server.
-1. Receive the iframe and return it to the frontend, which will display the
+1. Create and start a conference, assigning the doctor as the owner (the doctor’s TrueConf ID is specified in the `.env` file above).
-conference as a web application on your website.
+1. Retrieve the iframe HTML and return it to the frontend, which will render the conference as a web application on your website.

 ## Frontend Architecture